 Instructions

-- In a large bowl, add the flour, yogurt, salt and bicarbonate of soda.
+- In a large bowl, sift the flour, add the salt and bicarbonate of soda.

 - Use your hands to gently form a dough, which is sticky at this point, then cover the dough with a foil, and leave to rest for 20 minutes.